tpoisot/ms_proba_networks/ms/maintext.md

 *local* structure of ecological networks can represent the outcome of a filtering of species interactions, the signature of which can be detected at the regional level by a variation in the probabilities of interactions.
-Note however that this approach *does not* allows predicting the structure of any arbitrary species pool, since it cannot know the probability of an interaction between two species that never co-occured.
+Note however that this approach *does not* allow predicting the structure of any arbitrary species pool, since it cannot know the probability of an interaction between two species that never co-occured.